skoppula/kis-workshop-code-2015/README.md

-#J & S's EECS Workshop @ KIS
+##J & S's EECS Workshop @ KIS

-You'll find code to:
+You'll find code snippets to:

 	* Make an Arduino bot follow a line
 	* Control movement of an Arduino using a smartphone